queenofdowntime/shell-tutorial/osx_and_linux/exercises/hello_world.md

 cd workspace/hello-world
 git init
 ```
-Don't forget to create a new repository online too.
+Don't forget to create a new repository online too (initialise without a README this time).

 ## Part 1: say "Hello World!"